bermi/akelos/test/RUNNING_TESTS.markdown

     php makelos tests:units

-This will use sqlite are
+ActiveRecord tests will use sqlite by default.

+You will need to point your web server to the framework path and you should be able to access http://akelos.tests/akelos/ping.php